-My 6 solo travel ideas for your first trip came after having a short conversation on the blog post 5 Reasons to travel in low season.
+My 6 solo travel ideas for your first trip came to inspire aspiring solo travelers to make their first move.
 Apparently one needs a lot of courage to start solo traveling.
-There is for sure a good dosage of will, audacity and madness too at first. 😉 After you traveled successfully once you will see that it is not so scary or big deal as you might have though before.
+There is for sure a good dosage of will, audacity and madness too at first.
+After you traveled successfully once you will see that it is not so scary or big deal as you might have though before.

 Who decided also that if you solo travel you have to be alone?
 No, no and no!
 Hereby I wrote an inspirational list for you with 6 solo travel ideas for your first trip.